Keynote for Mac: Add a Magic Move transition

 Select the first of the two slides.

-Click the Add an Effect button near the top of the sidebar on the right, then choose Magic Move.
+In the Animate sidebar, click the Add an Effect button near the top, then choose Magic Move.

 To customize transition characteristics, use the controls in the sidebar to do any of the following: